-3.5 Translation progress reporting
+3.6 Translation progress reporting

-It is often useful to be able to see how translation progresses over given period.
-For this purpose Weblate includes reporting features, where you can obtain summaries of contributions to given component over time.
-You can find the reporting tool in the Insights menu for a translation component:
+Reporting features give insight into how a translation progresses over a given period.
+A summary of contributions to any given component over time is provided.
+The reporting tool is found in the Insights menu of any translation component:

 Several reporting tools are available on this page and all can produce output in HTML, reStructuredText or JSON.
-The first two formats are suitable for embedding into existing documentation, while JSON is useful for further processing of the data.
+The first two formats are suitable for embedding statistics into existing documentation, while JSON is useful for further processing of the data.

-3.5.1 Translator credits
+3.6.1 Translator credits

-Generates a document usable for crediting translators - sorted by language and listing all contributors to given language:
+Generates a document usable for crediting translators - sorted by language and lists all contributors to a given language: